 Working out what works (Outcomes Engine, Centre for What Works)

-Importantly, we want to showcase what is learned along the way to anyone and everyone working towards the same aim.
+Importantly, we want to showcase what is learned via the Outcomes Engine to anyone and everyone working towards the same aim.
 The Centre for What Works will reveal insights about what activities and outputs seem to lead to particular outcomes, while the Plans and Tools Bank will provide a knowledge base of templates and tools associated with interventions that work.

 Our ‘What Works’ initiatives will help our partners close the design → deliver → evaluate → design loop.